todokku/gp-flask-api2/README.md

 - Using Docker to "Dockerize" a multi-service Flask app
 - Flask blueprints
-- Testing and analyzing your code base
+- Testing and analyzing your code base (both mocked and live)
 - Creating a full blown user management system
 - Creating a custom admin dashboard
 - Logging, middleware and error handling
-- Responding with JSON from Flask and creating AJAX requests
+- Responding with JSON from Flask and creating API requests

 ## Python Dev setup